rollator3000/MS_omics/README.md

 #### TCGA
 ```
 - TCGA_01_data_overview:
-    Get a overview of the different DFs in TCGA.
-Get theDFs we can use for our work &
-    some additional Information!
+    Get a overview of the different DFs in TCGA & get some additional Information!

 - TCGA_02_explorative_performance:
-    Check the performance of a RF when trained on single feature-blocks, on all blocks
+    Check the performance of a RF when trained on a single feature-block/ on all blocks
-    joint single subsetted blocks, all subsetted blocks joint & plot the results.
+    joint feature blocks.
+Then create different subsets of the original data & get the
+    the predictive performance on these subsets [incl. plots]

 - TCGA_03_subset_DFs:
     Create final subsets of the original TCGA datasets & get the predictive performance